History of Greece: Cycladic and Minoan civilization

 The Cycladic culture is a significant Late Neolithic and Early Bronze Age material culture from the Cyclades, best known for its schematic flat female idols carved out of the islands' pure white marble.

 The Middle Bronze Age Minoan civilization in Crete lasted from c.
 3000.
 Little specific information is known about the Minoans, including their written system, which was recorded with the undeciphered Linear A script and Cretan hieroglyphs.
 Even the name Minoans is a modern appellation, derived from Minos, the legendary king of Crete.
 They were primarily a mercantile people engaged in extensive overseas trade throughout the Mediterranean region.

 Minoan civilization was affected by a number of natural cataclysms, such as the volcanic eruption at Thera (c.
 1628-1627 BC) and earthquakes (c.
 1600 BC).
-In 1425 BC, all the Minoan palaces (except Knossos) were devastated by fire, which allowed the Mycenaean Greeks, influenced by the Minoans' culture, to expand into Crete.
-Remains of the Minoan civilization which preceded the Mycenaean civilization on Crete were first discovered in the modern era by Sir Arthur Evans in 1900, when he purchased and began excavating a site at Knossos.
+In 1425 BC, all the Minoan palaces except Knossos were devastated by fire, which allowed the Mycenaean Greeks, influenced by the Minoans' culture, to expand into Crete.
+Remains of the Minoan civilization which preceded the Mycenaean civilization on Crete were first discovered in the modern era by Sir Arthur Evans in 1900, when he purchased and began excavating the site at Knossos.